gertrude-app/web/site/app/pages/docs/mac-internet-filter.md

   monitor everything they type.
 When combined with the strict mac website filter Gertrude provides, these tools add up to an incredibly powerful combination for keeping your kids safe online.

+## Enabling Gertrude's Internet Filter

+To enable website blocking in Gertrude, you just click to turn on the filter after installing the mac app and connecting to a user.

+{% image src="enable-filter.png" caption="Enable filtering with a single click" alt="Mac internet filter" /%}

+If you check your "System Settings" (or "System Preferences" in older versions), you'll see Gertrude registered as a content filter:

+{% image src="content-filter.png" caption="Gertrude's internet filter" alt="Mac content filter" /%}

+Your users will be able to access a screen showing all of the blocked requests:

+{% image src="network-requests-window.png" caption="You can view every blocked request" alt="Mac website blocker" /%}